flavian112/riscv_cpu/README.md

 # RISCV CPU

 An attempt at building a simple RISCV CPU in verilog.
+Currently my CPU implements the RV32I ISA without FENCE/ECALL/EBREAK instructions.
+The design is very much based on David and Sarah Harris' book "Digital Design and Computer Architecture (RISC-V Edition)".

 ## FPGA